chakra-ui/panda/website/pages/docs/concepts/responsive-design.md

 ## Overview

-### Property based styles
+### Property based modifier

-The initial example is effective, but it may be a bit wordy.
-You can apply the responsive condition directly to the `fontWeight` property, resulting in a more concise syntax:
+Panda allows you apply the responsive condition directly to a style property, resulting in a more concise syntax:

 ```diff
 <span